teamhyena/DisasterAwareness/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.

 ##### Windows

 Since this project is built using the Windows Form library, you need to have a Windows enviornment to run it.